Workforce Management | 4 MIN READ

-5 Ways to Attract Skilled Independent Talent to Your Business
+5 Ways to Attract Top Talent

-1. Make It Easy for Independent Talent to Find Project Opportunities
+1. Help Talent Find Project Opportunities

-When looking for independent talent, enterprise managers or recruiters must take a different approach than they would when seeking traditional employees.
-For example, your website should make it clear that you have opportunities available specifically for independent talent.
-Include language that distinguishes between full-time opportunities and jobs for independents.
-This may sound like a simple distinction, but it is one that is commonly overlooked.
+When looking for top independent talent, enterprise managers or recruiters must take a different approach than they would when seeking a traditional employee.
+For example, a company’s website should make it clear that there are opportunities available specifically for independent contractors.

-Many companies today make use of freelance marketplaces or platforms—technology that connects independent contractors with available project opportunities.
+Many companies today make use of online marketplaces or platforms—technology that connects independent contractors with available project opportunities.
 Marketplaces can help companies lower recruiting costs and reduce time-to-fill by matching contractors and clients directly online.
-Independent talent fill out a profile and can then search for or be matched with open jobs that fit their skillsets.
-Managers can also evaluate candidates and search for talent they feel would be right for the job.
+Independent talent complete a profile and can then search for or be matched with open jobs that fit their skillsets.

-2. Provide Flexible Engagement Options
+2. Offer Flexible Engagement Options

 One important thing to keep in mind when engaging independent contractors is that independents have different levels of self-employability.
 For example, sometimes companies will engage workers as independent contractors even though they may not fully qualify for this classification.
-This can put the company at risk for worker misclassification.
-Or, a company may engage independent contractors as W-2 employees on a payroll program to avoid this risk even though these workers may be qualified to work as independents.

 The ideal solution is to provide a range of engagement options that appeal to a variety of independent workers.
 This allows talent to work the way they want while mitigating the risk of worker misclassification for the enterprise.